Kevin Myers: Alleged antisemitism and misogyny

+Vanessa Feltz describe the column as "horrifying racism".
+She also said "When someone alerted me to it… I couldn’t believe such a thing had been printed.
+It is absolutely gratuitous, not cleverly done, it’s blatant racism.
+When you see it like that it’s very horrifying".

 Media reporting the 2017 controversy drew attention to a 2009 column in the Sunday Independent and Belfast Telegraph opposing laws against Holocaust denial.
 Despite accepting that "the Nazis planned the extermination of the Jewish people" and that "millions of Jews were murdered", Myers wrote "I'm a holocaust denier" by making hair-splitting objections to statements about the Holocaust: namely that the figure of six million Jews killed was false in that it was approximate, not exact; and that the label "holocaust" was etymologically inaccurate in that, unlike a sacrificial holocaust, most victims were "not burnt in the ovens in Auschwitz" but died by gunshot, overwork, or starvation.
 The column was subsequently removed from the Sunday Independent and Belfast Telegraph websites.
 The Observer referred to "Holocaust denier Kevin Myers", later adding a footnote "Kevin Myers says he is not a Holocaust denier.
 He is not, in the usual sense of that term."

-In February 2018, the Broadcasting Authority of Ireland by majority decision upheld an objection to the RTÉ radio programme Morning Ireland presenter Audrey Carville's description of Myers as a Holocaust denier: "While noting that Mr. Myers had described himself as a 'Holocaust denier' in a typically provocative newspaper article that he had written, it was evident from the article as a whole that his description did not in fact amount to a statement denying the genocide of the Jewish people at the hands of the Nazi regime.
+In February 2018, the Broadcasting Authority of Ireland by majority decision upheld an objection to the RTÉ Radio 1 programme Morning Ireland presenter Audrey Carville's description of Myers as a Holocaust denier: "While noting that Mr. Myers had described himself as a 'Holocaust denier' in a typically provocative newspaper article that he had written, it was evident from the article as a whole that his description did not in fact amount to a statement denying the genocide of the Jewish people at the hands of the Nazi regime.
 Rather, the article was a comment on how language is used and the criminalisation of individuals or groups who engage in Holocaust denial."
 Myers won a defamation lawsuit against RTÉ in 2019 as a result of Carville's accusation.